getsolus/solus-site.github.io/content/blog/this-year-in-solus-2018-edition.md

 Traditionally, the tracking of upstream projects has involved following a bunch of RSS feeds, subscribing to mailing lists, following social media accounts, and more.
 In some cases, none of the above would ever be provided, so we would be resigned to routinely checking websites or FTP servers manually.
 Every moment spent tracking upstreams in this manner means one less moment spent performing upgrades or working on other aspects of Solus, so providing an distro-agnostic solution was absolutely crucial to us as we aim for a more rapid iteration of development.

-To accomplish the task of reducing manual work of tracking upstreams, Bryan began work on developing a new tool called [Cuppa](https://github.com/DataDrake/cuppa) (or Comprehensive Upstream Provider Polling Assistant).
-[By early August](/2018/08/10/summertime-solus), Bryan had already shipped the first stable release of Cuppa which included a truly massive set of providers:
+To accomplish the task of reducing manual work of tracking upstreams, Bryan began work on the first stable release of [Cuppa](https://github.com/DataDrake/cuppa) (or Comprehensive Upstream Provider Polling Assistant), which was shipped in [early August](/2018/08/10/summertime-solus) with support for a truly massive set of providers:

 - CPAN (for Perl)
 - GitHub